ffaraji/BattleShip-Game/README.md

 Currently, users(clients) can send thier requests in Rest format.
 All the requests are post.
 A user can send /newmatch request to start a game.
 A matchID and PlayerID then return to user.
-Theise IDs should be submitted with each request then.
+These IDs should be submitted with each request then.

 User can check their turn by sending multiple /attack request.
 This will be fixed latter by applying HTTP2 protocol.
+Then server can notify the user turn to the users.

 Users receive their attack response in the following format:
 [HitResult, row, col, round]